IRC (Internet Relay Chat) is the longest standing chat standard on the Internet.

 - Additional notes and netiquette:

 - The command /join channelname will join a new channel (in parallel to the first one) and open it in a new tab.
-All channels names start with #, some channels that are for temp purposes start with ##.
+Registered channels for real projects start with #, some channels that are for temp purposes start with ##.
 Remember that the # prefix should always be typed.

-Please be patient and polite, not everyone sits on standby wating for messages.
-It might take some time since the user responds.
-Dont SHOUT!
+- Please be patient and polite, not everyone is on standby waiting for yout messages.
+It might take quite some time since the user responds.

 You need to know a couple of instruction.
 Example provided bellow.
 Bolded text are commands issued by you, the rest are server responses.
 Let's say that you want to access as: